typelogic/react-native-bluetooth-secure/README.md

 var params = JSON.parse(BluetoothApi.getConnectionParameters())
 console.log(params)

+// Use any out-of-band mechanism to communicate the value of params to the transmitting device.
-// Use any QR code generator library to display **params** json string as a QR code, and then enter
+// For example, you can use a QR code generator library to display params by line of sight.
-// into advertising mode
+// Or the two communicating parties already have a pre-shared value of params.

 BluetoothApi.receive(params.cid, (decryptedMsg) => {
   console.log(decryptedMsg)